Fort Mojave Indian Reservation: History

 These lands were occupied for thousands of years by succeeding cultures of Indigenous peoples.
 The property covers areas along the Colorado River of the three adjacent states of Arizona, California, and Nevada.
-It also is sporadically traversed by the Mojave River in California.
+It is also sporadically traversed by the Mojave River in California.

 The Fort Mojave Indian Reservation was established in 1890, and comprised the land of the former camp Mojave military reservation, thereby transferring it from the War Department to the Office of Indian Affairs.
-For decades until the early 1930s, it operated an Indian boarding school for Native American students from the Mojave and other tribes, as part of efforts to assimilate youth to the mainstream culture.
+For decades until the early 1930s, it operated an Indian boarding school for Native American students from the Mojave and other tribes, as part of efforts to assimilate youth into the mainstream culture.
 They were forced to speak English and practice Christianity while at the school.
 The property was transferred to the reservation in 1935.
 It has allowed the buildings to deteriorate, as they were symbolic of a painful period in relations with the US.

 Economic development

-The Mojave have leased considerable amounts of reservation land to agricultural companies for cultivation of commodity crops: soybeans, corn, and alfalfa.
+The Mojave have leased considerable amounts of reservation land to agricultural companies for the cultivation of commodity crops: soybeans, corn, and alfalfa.
 Many white and Mexican American workers live here, with less than 50% of the reservation occupied by Mojave and other Native Americans.

 The tribe owns and operates the Avi Resort & Casino in Nevada, founded in 1995.
 On October 20, 2003, the reservation government announced an agreement between the reservation and California Governor Gray Davis to allow the operation of a casino west of Needles, California (directly across the Colorado River from the Tribe's Arizona Reservation Lands).

 The tribe also owns Avi Hotel, C-Plus Convenience Store, JB's Restaurant, and Mojave Resort Gold.